 4. Managing the Restaurant Space

-Table reservations should be promoted in advance so that you know the expected crowd and customers don’t simply turn up without booking for their tables.
+Table reservations should be promoted in advance so that you know the expected crowd and customers don’t just turn up without booking for their tables.
 In case you do have to make your customers wait for a table, make sure you tell them the expected wait-time.

 5. Preparing for Chaos